add Fish-uk to your favourites Bookmark Fish-uk.com

 Fishing (also called Angling) is the sport of catching fish, freshwater or saltwater, typically with rod, line and hook.
 Fishing originated as a means of providing food for survival.

 In its most basic form, fishing is throwing out a fishing line and pulling in the fish when it goes for your baited fishing hook or fishing lure.
 It sounds so plain and simple, however, throughout the history of fishing, various fishing disciplines have emerged that target specific fishing conditions and species of fish.
-These fishing variations have their own unique fishing equipment, know-how, and technical skills.
-The type of water in which they are done, the kind of fish targeted, as well as the kind of fishing equipment used. read more here
+These fishing variations have their own unique fishing equipment, know how, and technical skills that may be specific to the type of water in which an angler will be fishing or the kind of fish targeted.

 ROD LICENCE

-Any angler aged 12 years or over, fishing for salmon, trout, freshwater fish or eels in England (except the River Tweed), Wales or the Border Esk and its tributaries in Scotland must have an Environment Agency rod licence.
-You can buy your rod licence at Post Offices, by telephone or online Check here
+Any angler aged 12 years or over fishing for salmon, trout, freshwater fish or eels in England (except the River Tweed) Wales or the Border Esk and its tributaries in Scotland must have an Environment Agency rod licence.
+You can buy your licence at Post Offices, by telephone or online see here

 Be warned!